carolosf/prescient-cluster-auto-scaler/README.md

               value: true
 ```
 You need to create a namespace or install in kube-system

+## Namespace up time scaling
+You might want to scale up a particular namespace to run during an uptime window.

+NOTE: name space uptime scaling during the cluster downtime window is not supported.

+The up time interval is defined using an annotation on the namespace called "prescient-cluster-autoscaler/uptime" with a value in the ISO8601 Time Intervals format.

+e.g.
+"prescient-cluster-autoscaler/uptime": "2021-03-01T13:00:00Z/2021-05-11T15:30:00Z"

+More information available here: https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/Interval.html#parse(java.lang.CharSequence)

+You should set the "prescient-cluster-autoscaler/uptime-desired-replicas" annotation on deployments to the value you need to set desired replicas to.

 ## Running the application in dev mode